-- In the screening/drop off, pick up area - Educators and all other MPCC staff will wear masks at all times. - Children will be required to wear masks when indoors. - 'Manor Park Playschool/OCC' has created a spill kit, which includes masks, gloves, gowns, face shields and a disposable bag for use when cleaning and disinfecting blood or bodily fluid spills if there is a risk of splashing.
-This bag can be found in the cohorts backpack. - When caring for a sick child or a child showing symptoms of illness.
+- In the screening/drop off, pick up area - Educators and all other MPCC staff will wear masks at all times. - Children in Kindergarten- grade 6 will be required to wear masks indoors. - "Before- and After- School in Manor Park' has created a spill kit, which includes masks, gloves, gowns, goggles and a disposable bag for use when cleaning and disinfecting blood or bodily fluid spills if there is a risk of splashing.
+This bag can be found in the cohorts backpack.

+- When caring for a sick child or a child showing symptoms of illness.
 Isolation kits, which include masks, gloves, gowns and goggles have been prepared for the isolation rooms for caring for sick children.
 If a child in a cohort is unwell, staff will use walkie talkies to call the Designate to remove the child from the cohort if a second staff is not available. - When wearing a mask, staff shall wash hands before donning the mask and before and after removing the mask.

-There is evidence that supports the effective use of masks when social distancing cannot be maintained and 'Manor Park Playschool/OCC' supports the use of masks for daily interaction with the children.
+There is evidence that supports the effective use of masks when social distancing cannot be maintained and 'Before- and After- School in Manor Park' supports the use of masks for daily interaction with the children.